Australian Bureau of Statistics

 Other changes in real net wealth

-Calculated as the sum of real holding gains, net capital transfers and other changes in volume.
+Calculated as the sum of real holding gains, net capital transfers and other changes in the volume of assets.

 Other changes in real net wealth – other differences